Ph.D., Indiana University

 Professor Aumann joined the faculty at Northern in the fall of 2010.
 Previously, he taught at the Ohio State University and held a post-doctoral fellowship at St. Olaf College.
 He regularly teaches courses on aesthetics, religion, and existentialism, and helps to oversee the Religious Studies Minor.
 His research primarily focuses on the writings of Kierkegaard and Nietzsche.
 However, he also works on contemporary issues concerning the philosophy of literature and the emotions.

 Forthcoming.
 “The Relationship between Aesthetic Value and Cognitive Value.”
 The Journal of Aesthetics and Art Criticism.

 Forthcoming.
-“On the Cognitive Value of Literature: The Case of Nietzsche’s Genealogy.”
+“Emotion, Cognition, and the Value of Literature: The Case of Nietzsche’s Genealogy.”
 The Journal of Nietzsche Studies.

 2013.
 “Self-Love and Neighbor-Love in Kierkegaard’s Ethics.”
 In Kierkegaard Studies Yearbook, edited by Heiko Schulz, Jon Stewart, and Karl Verstrynge, 197–216. doi: 10.1515/kier.2013.2013.1.197.

 2011.
 “The ‘Death of the Author’ in Hegel and Kierkegaard: On Berthold’s The Ethics of Authorship.”
 Graduate Faculty Philosophy Journal 32 (2): 435–47. doi: 10.5840/gfpj201132211